molgenis/molgenis.org/public/documentation/guide-explore.md

 Navigate to the data explorer and select the aggregates tab.
 Select the just uploaded "biobanks" entity.

 Now select "patientid" in the entity dropdown.
-You now get a 1 dimensional list of counts, showing you that every patient has 3 entries in the selected entity
+You now get a 1 dimensional list of counts, showing you that every patient has 3 entries in the selected entity.

-Now select "biobank" in the first aggregate dropdown and in the second select "sampletype" You now get a table representing the amount of samples in both biobanks per type.
+Now select "biobank" in the first aggregate dropdown, and in the second select "sampletype".
+You now get a table representing the amount of samples in both biobanks per type.

-Finally select "patientid" in the third dropdown, the distinct attribute.
+Finally, select "patientid" in the third dropdown, the distinct attribute.
-The table will update to show you to show you how many patients with at least one sample of a specific type are available in a biobank.
+The table will update to show you how many patients with at least one sample of a specific type are available in a biobank.

 # Charts
 For the chart capabilities of MOLGENIS we use the [Highcharts](http://www.highcharts.com "Highcharts") library.